 Art exhibitions in Malaga in September

-This is a bit of a transitional month for art events in Malaga as both the Picasso Museum and the Carmen Thyssen Museum say goodbye to their biggies – Mediterranean and Andy Warhol, but there’s still plenty to see:
+This is a bit of a transitional month for art events in Malaga as both the Picasso Museum and the Carmen Thyssen Museum say goodbye to their biggies but there’s still plenty to see:

 The Russian Museum is showing:

 Open Tuesday to Sunday 9.30am to 8pm.
 Permanent exhibition €6, temporary exhibitions €4, €8 combined ticket.
-Free Sundays from 5pm.
+Free on Sundays after 5pm.